Protection for your securities

 We work hard to make Schwab a secure place for your money.

-Millions of investors have relied on us for more than 40 years.
+Millions of investors have relied on us for 50 years.

 in total client assets*

 The securities in your Schwab account—including fully paid securities for stocks and bonds and excess margin securities—are segregated in compliance with the U.S. Securities and Exchange Commission's Customer Protection Rule.
 This is the legal requirement for all U.S. broker-dealers.
 Your segregated assets are not available to general creditors and are protected against creditors' claims in the unlikely event that a broker-dealer becomes insolvent.

 In addition to segregating your securities, we take additional measures to protect you.
 These measures happen automatically once you become a Schwab client.

 Charles Schwab & Co., Inc., a member of the Securities Investor Protection Corporation (SIPC), will serve as the custodian for your securities account.
 In the event that the SIPC-member custodian fails and is placed in liquidation under the Securities Investor Protection Act, SIPC protects the securities customers of its members up to US$500,000 (including US$250,000 for claims for cash).
 For details, please see www.sipc.org.

 We work with Lloyd’s of London and other insurers.